janfrederikstein/rag_reports/pdfs/cleaned_markdown_output/spotify_2024_Q3_financials/page_44.md

 We prepare our interim condensed consolidated financial statements in accordance with IFRS as issued by the IASB.
 Preparing these financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, equity, revenue, expenses, and related disclosures.
 We evaluate our estimates and assumptions on an ongoing basis.
 Our estimates are based on historical experience and various other assumptions that we believe to be reasonable under the circumstances.
 Our actual results may differ from these estimates.

-We believe that the assumptions and estimates associated with revenue recognition, share-based compensation, content provisions, Exchangeable Notes, warranties, income taxes, business combinations, lease agreements, impairment of real estate assets, and goodwill impairment have the greatest potential impact on our interim condensed consolidated financial statements.
+We believe that the assumptions and estimates associated with revenue recognition, share-based compensation, content, provisions, Exchangeable Notes, warrants, income taxes, business combinations, lease agreements, impairment of real estate assets, and goodwill impairment have the greatest potential impact on our interim condensed consolidated financial statements.
 Therefore, we consider these to be our critical accounting policies and estimates.

 There have been no material changes or additions to our critical accounting policies and estimates as compared to the critical accounting policies and estimates described in our Annual Report on Form 20-F.

 ## Recent Accounting Pronouncements

 On January 1, 2024, the Group adopted the IASB issued amendments to paragraphs 69 to 76 of IAS 1 Presentation of Financial Statements to specify the requirements for classifying liabilities as current or non-current.
-The amendments are applied on a retrospective basis and require the Group to reclassify the Exchangeable Notes as a current liability if the exchange conditions are not met, even if no note holder actually requires us to exchange their notes.
+The amendments are applied on a retrospective basis and require the Group to reclassify the Exchangeable Notes as a current liability if the exchange conditions are met, even if no note holder actually requires us to exchange their notes.
 Adoption of this amendment did not result in the reclassification of the Exchangeable Notes as a current liability at any reporting date, from the inception of the Exchangeable Notes to September 30, 2024, as the exchange conditions had not been met.